chamlin/mlutil/plutil/README.md

 # plutil (perl stuph)

+See also https://gist.github.com/chamlin for stuph that's so small it doesn't make it here

 ## config_diffs.pl

 run in a dir with ML config files, and it will produce ordered sets of changes/diffs with timestamps and filesets.